belangeo/pyo/documentation/source/perftips.rst

 little jitter applied to the frequency of the waveguide (that adds a little buzz to the string sound) and finally, we use it as the excitation of the waveguide.
-This is surely cheaper than generating three different white noises without noticeable difference in the sound.
+This is surely cheaper than generating three different white noises without a noticeable difference in the sound.

 Leave 'mul' and 'add' attributes to their defaults when possible
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is an internal condition that bypass the object "post-processing" function when `mul=1` and `add=0`.
-It is a good practice to apply amplitude control in one place instead of messing with the `mul` attribute of each objects.
+There is an internal condition that bypasses the object's "post-processing" function when `mul=1` and `add=0`.
+It is good practice to apply amplitude control in one place instead of messing with the `mul` attribute of each object.

 .. code-block:: python